area9innovation/flow9/doc/devcontainer.md

 When VS Code starts, it will ask if you if you want to open the DevContainer.
 Select yes to this.
 The first time it will need to build the Docker image, this will take between 1 and 10 minutes.

-When the DevContainer is active, the lower right corner of VS Code will display a green text "Dev Container: Flow9".
+When the DevContainer is active, the lower right corner of VS Code will display a blue text "Dev Container: Flow9".

 In the DevContainer you now have an environment with your git checkout and the required java, qt, haxe and haxelib installed.